Communicable Diseases - Rabies

 New York State requires the treatment of individuals who have been exposed to the rabies virus, and the Saratoga County Health Department is responsible for managing animal bites and exposure of domestic animals to known or suspect rabid animals.

-RABIES TREATMENT ALGORITHM - The chart, below, was prepared by the New York State Department of Health (3/2004) and provides the latest guidance on providing human treatment for a potential exposure to rabies.
+RABIES TREATMENT ALGORITHM - prepared by the New York State Department of Health (revised 11/2010), provides the latest guidance on providing human treatment for a potential exposure to rabies - please click here.